-When a startup founder shepherds his company to a successful exit (IPO), what are the paydays like?
+When a startup founder shepherds their company to a successful exit (IPO), what are the paydays like?
 We dove into major tech IPO’s since 2018 to find out.
 Note that paydays aren’t necessarily what the founders took home at the IPO (shares are usually subject to a 6 month lockup), rather they’re what the founder was worth at the IPO price on the day the company IPO’d.
 It’s not the same as cash, but it still feels quite good.
 The data is below.

 A few observations stand out.